vladislavglazkov/WinToImg/ReadMe.md

 - requested vertical size of the window
 - the delay since the window would have been detected to the moment it would be captured (if set too low, not all the contents might draw up properly)

+The standard *System.Drawing.Bitmap* object, containing client area of the requested process's window, will be returned.
+Do not forget to dispose of it after it has been used.

 # LIMITATIONS AND KNOWN BUGS

 - Error handling mostly absent